Eco friendly Diving Phuket With Local Dive Thailand

-Helping preserve our Phuket reefs starts before you even get on our diving boats or even leave your home countries for your well earned holiday.
-A few simple and inexpensive steps can really make a difference, the “everybody else is doing it” line really doesn’t cut it as an excuse anymore.
+Help preserve our reefs and go eco friendly diving in Phuket.
+This starts before you even get on our diving boat or even leave your home countries for your well earned holiday.
+A few simple and inexpensive steps can really make a difference.
+The “everybody else is doing it” line really doesn’t cut it as an excuse anymore.
 Below are a few suggestions that can reduce your impact on our reefs.

 Oxybenzone (also known as benzophenone-3) is a common ingredient in many sunblocks and has detrimental affect on coral reef health.
-Environmentally friendly products aren’t easy to find in Phuket resorts so consider bringing your own.
+We sale an excellent brand of reef friendly sunscreen on our boat so you can buy on the day.

 What You Can Do:

-- Purchase environmentally friendly sunblocks such as – True Natural, Suntegrity, Thinksport, Coola, All Terrain
+- Purchase environmentally friendly sunblocks such as – Reef Repair, True Natural, Suntegrity, Thinksport, Coola, All Terrain

 - Stay in the shade!